markni/bootstrap-sass-no-js/README.md

 This fork is modified from the offical repo to suit such a need.

-Primiarly aim to replace sass-bootstrap bower package which included in many Yeoman generators.
+Primiarly aim to be an alternative choice of `sass-bootstrap` bower package which included in many Yeoman generators.

 Included a minial Grunt file to build from scss to css.